PhotoboothProject/photobooth/README.md

 Please take a look at the changelog in our [Photobooth Wiki](https://github.com/andi34/photobooth/wiki/changelog).

+### :copyright: License

+Photobooth source is licensed under the MIT license.

+Once build, Photobooth incorporates several parts and optimizations that are covered by a different license which could apply to Photobooth as well.
+All dependencies include their respective LICENSE files.

 ### :tada: Donation

 If you like my work and like to keep me motivated you can buy me a coconut water: